The Cigna Group Milestones

 Our 200+ year journey showcases where we’ve been, and where we’re headed as a company.

-For more than 225 years, Cigna has continued to innovate, expand, and grow globally.
-Our dedication to the people we serve and protect has grown with each milestone in Cigna history.
+For more than 230 years, The Cigna Group has continued to innovate, expand, and grow globally.
+Our dedication to the people we serve has grown with each milestone in The Cigna Group history.

 1792-1870: Starting off strong